Gautam9981/CAD/README.md

 Day 15 (7/1/25)

 Now that sketch will show up in the GUI, once it is loaded.
-It is a very basic pane, I will include more functionality later on
+It is a very basic pane, I will include more functionality later on.
+I have also created a .exe file of the application, using launch4j (.jar, then .exe)